dqbd/ts-math-evaluate/thesis/text/implementation/2_addition-subtraction.md

 </div>

 The schoolbook addition algorithm, seen in Listing [\[lst:addition-algorithm\]](#lst:addition-algorithm), is implemented as three generic types. `AddWithCarry` accepts two digits named `Left` and `Right` and a carry flag as type arguments and is responsible for adding the two digits and propagating the carry flag to the next digit.
-It will first check if the `Carry` type is assignable to `true`, and if it is assignable, it will increment the `Left` digit.
+It will first check if the `Carry` type is assignable to `true`; if it is assignable, it will increment the `Left` digit.
 The `AddMapCarry` is used to obtain the result, and the `Or` generic type implements the binary disjunction operation to determine the carry flag in case of multiple additions due to `Carry` being true.

 `AddArr` is responsible for adding two tuples of digits. `AddArr` will attempt to extract the rightmost digit from both tuples and add them using `AddWithCarry`.
 The `AddArr` will be called recursively with the remaining digits and the carry flag from the previous addition until both of the tuples are empty.
 Note that both of the digit tuples must have the same length to prevent premature bailouts.